Last updated on Dec 2nd, 2022 by Heena Ganotra

 Air India has a special policy for women flying internationally while pregnant.
 This policy is designed to make travel safer and more comfortable for expectant mothers.

 If you are looking for reviews to shortlist the airline you want to fly with based on the comfort they offer, we can help.
-While our travel experts are available 24*7 to help you out, you can carry your own research by giving these a read –
+While our travel experts are available 24*7 to help you out, you can carry out your own research by giving these a read –

 Now that all of your questions have been answered, it is time to book a flight!